Chronology of World War II

 Philippines

-On Luzon in the US I Corps sector, units of the 25th Div eliminate Japanese resistance in a gorge north of Balete Pass and enter Santa Fe.
+On Luzon in the US I Corps sector, units of the 25th Division eliminate Japanese resistance in a gorge north of Balete Pass and enter Santa Fe.
 In the XI Corps sector, the road to Guagua is completely clear, but the American units approaching the position are driven back by the intense Japanese fire.

 [larr2larr | rarrrarr]